configcat/docs/website/docs/sdk-reference/dart.md

 There's an option to set a default user object that will be used at feature flag and setting evaluation.
 It can be useful when your application has usually a single user only, or rarely switches users.

-You can set the default user either on SDK initialization:
+You can set the default user object either on SDK initialization:

 ```dart
 final client = ConfigCatClient.get(